python-cffi/cffi/doc/source/embedding.rst

 the CPython C API: no ``Py_Initialize()`` nor ``PyRun_SimpleString()`` nor even ``PyObject``.
 It works identically on CPython and PyPy.

-.. note:: PyPy release 4.0.1 contains CFFI 1.4 only.

-This is entirely *new in version 1.5.*
+This is entirely *new in version 1.5.*  (PyPy contains CFFI 1.5 since release 5.0.)

 Usage